akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `"SceneNode"`
 	* `nodeType`: the name of the node type.
 	* Remaining members depend on the value of `nodeType`.
+* `"ViewFilter"`
+	- `views`: the names of the views in the filter.
+	- `invert`: whether to invert the filter, where all views except the ones listed will pass the filter.

 The different types for scene nodes are documented below.